genaiopstest/sample-app-aoai-chatGPT/GHA_SETUP.md

 # Sample AOAI App Configuration for CI/CD Pipelines

-This guide provides instructions to configure your Sample AOAI App GitHub repository for CI/CD workflows.
+This guide provides instructions to configure your Sample AOAI App GitHub repository for CI/CD pipelines.
 It covers creating environments, setting up secrets specific to each environment, configuring necessary environment variables, creating Azure App Registrations for each environment, and ensuring all configurations are correctly in place.

+> [!Note]
+> The Git workflow described here is based on the example provided at [Git Workflow and Pipelines](https://github.com/Azure/GenAIOps/blob/main/documentation/git_workflow.md).

 ## Table of Contents